 Time for a new attitude

-Heart disease, lung cancer, stroke, and diabetes are among the leading causes of death for American men.
-The risk of developing these conditions can be lowered with a healthy lifestyle and regular health care.
+The leading causes of death for U.S. men are heart disease, cancer (colorectal, testicular, prostate, and lung), stroke, lung disease, accidents, and diabetes.
+The risk of developing these conditions can be lowered with a healthy lifestyle, a healthy diet, regular exercise and regular health care.
 Many conditions such as high blood pressure and high cholesterol are “silent” illnesses.
 They don't cause symptoms that may lead to a healthcare provider's visit.
 Routine checkups and screenings are important for finding hidden problems and staying healthy.